zacmathe/ltkinetics/README.md

 In example 2, we demonstrate the funciton `set_ks`, which allows the modification of the default LT kinetic constants:
 ![ex2-result1](examples/ex2-result1.png)

-In example 3, we do the same thing as example 1, but separate the still-bound MoFe(red)•FeP(ox,ADP) states
+In example 3, we do the same thing as example 1, but separate still-bound MoFe(red)•FeP(ox,ADP) species
 ![ex3-result1](examples/ex3-result1.png)

 ## Requirements
 This package was written in python 3.7 and may not be compatible with previous versions of python.
 Your python version can be checked with `python3 --version`

-The NitrogenaseRxn class depends on NumPy and SciPy.
-The examples use Matplotlib for plotting.
+The package depends on NumPy and SciPy.
+The examples additionally use Matplotlib for plotting.

 If you have not yet set up a python environment with NumPy and SciPy, this is easily accomplished on most platforms using [anaconda](https://docs.anaconda.com/anaconda/install/)